JamesRichard-son/Tasker-YouTube/README.md

 You may need to make a file called results.txt in the Tasker folder sdcard/Tasker/youtube

-Next run the script and you will have some new files call authors.txt, titles.txt, content.txt, links.txt and views.txt
+Next run the script and you will have some new files call authors.txt, titles.txt, content.txt, links.txt, duration.txt images.txt and views.txt

 To get the first result YouTube returned make a Task to read line 1 of each file or for the second result read line 2 and so on.